A Palace Worth Visiting – Inside and Out

-Franz Joseph was the last monarch who resides at the Schönbrunn Palace.
-Two years after his passing, in November 1918, Charles I announced the end of the monarchy rule and the palace became the property of the Austrian Republic who is in charge of the preservation and maintenance.
+Franz Joseph was the last monarch to reside at Schönbrunn.
+Two years after his death, in November 1918, Charles I announced the end of the monarchy, and the palace became the property of the Austrian Republic, which has overseen its preservation ever since.

 For an overview of Vienna click here.